-The 2007 Convention on the Rights of Persons with Disabilities (CRPD), which Vanuatu ratified a year after it was opened for signature, stipulates through Article 25 the right of persons with disabilities to access the same health care as other persons, including SRH.
+The 2007 Convention on the Rights of Persons with Disabilities (CRPD), which Vanuatu ratified a year after it was opened for signature, stipulates through art 25 the right of persons with disabilities to access the same health care as other persons, including sexual and reproductive health.
 Vanuatu has not, however, accepted the Optional Protocol of the CRPD, which establishes an individual complaints framework under the CRPD treaty framework, similar to CEDAW's Optional Protocol.
 The most recent international human rights treaty Vanuatu has become a party to is the 1985 Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT), to which it acceded in 2011.
 Under the CAT some abuses of sexual and reproductive health are considered so severe as to amount to torture, such as female genital mutilation and forced sterilisation.
-The

-Committee Against Torture also recently ruled in 2019 for the first time in an individual complaint that rape and other acts of sexual violence can amount to torture under the CAT (International Justice Resource Centre, 2019).
-However, Vanuatu has not become party to the Optional Protocol of the CAT.
+The Committee Against Torture also recently ruled in 2019 for the first time in an individual complaint that rape and other acts of sexual violence can amount to torture under the CAT (International Justice Resource Centre, 2019).
 Finally, although not legally binding under international law as a resolution of the United Nations General Assembly, in 2001 Vanuatu along with all 189 UN member states, unanimously adopted the UN Declaration of Commitment on HIV/AIDS.
 This establishes various commitments in relation to coordinated leadership, prevention and response, including measures to address gender-based violence (Centre for HIV Law and Policy, 2001).
 The Declaration makes note of factors related to the spread of HIV/AIDS, which includes discrimination, gender inequality, poverty and lack of confidentiality, among others.
 However, this declaration is non-binding on states which have signed it.

-2.2.4.
-Regional agreements and frameworks
+2.3.1.
+Regional Agreements and Frameworks